isomeric/formal/README.md

 ## Production Examples

+The Hackerfleet uses warmongo as ORM system to deal with data objects in a developer and enduser friendly way.
+See it in action on http://github.com/hackerfleet/hfos

-I use warmongo every day at my startup http://www.sweetiq.com/ to share data definitions between our Python and Node.js applications.
+The original author uses warmongo every day at his startup http://www.sweetiq.com/ to share data definitions between their Python and Node.js applications.
 It has been running in production for some time now, so it has been reasonably tested for robustness and performance.